volta1234/phase-3-sql-setting-up-sqlite/README.md

 ### Macs Make It Easy

 If you are on OSX version 10.4 or greater, you probably already have SQLite installed.
-Find out by opening up the terminal and pasting in:
+Find out by opening up the terminal and running:

 ```bash
 which sqlite3